 The School of Professional and Graduate Studies and the Graduate School of Education welcome applications from prospective students.
-Application forms are available online at www.bakeru.edu or can be obtained from an enrollment representative by calling 913-491-4432.
+Application forms are available online at www.bakeru.edu.

 SPGS UNDERGRADUATE PROGRAMS

 CALCULATING THE TRANSFER GPA

 Admission to all SPGS undergraduate programs is determined in part by calculation of a combined grade point average of grades earned in all previous college-level coursework.
 The admission GPA is based on the following parameters: